ManthanPaliwal/Web-Based-Feedback-Management-System/README.md

 ![Screenshot (164)](https://github.com/ManthanPaliwal/Web-Based-Feedback-Management-System/assets/97386932/22aa6e0c-f3e3-40ab-bb72-5dacc496a816)

 <h3>View Feedback as Admin</h3>
-<p>The admin can se report of all the teacher report and analise it</p>
+<p>The admin can se report of all the teacher report and analyse it</p>

 ![Screenshot (165)](https://github.com/ManthanPaliwal/Web-Based-Feedback-Management-System/assets/97386932/8b3580bf-c907-4ca5-8a81-c7a527135ed1)